magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_living-in-the-world-with-dhamma.md

 The practice of Dhamma isn’t something you have to go running around for or exhaust yourself over.
 Just look at the feelings which arise in your mind.
-When the eye sees form, ear hears sounds, nose smells odours and so on, they all come to this one mind, Now when the mind perceives these things what happens?
+When the eye sees form, ear hears sounds, nose smells odours and so on, they all come to this one mind, ‘the one who knows.’
+Now when the mind perceives these things what happens?
 If we like that object we experience pleasure, if we dislike it we experience displeasure.
 That’s all there is to it.

 So where are you going to find happiness in this world?
 Do you expect everybody to say only pleasant things to you all your life?
 Is that possible?
 No, it’s not.
 If it’s not possible, then where are you going to go?
-The world is simply like this, we must know the world – – know the truth of this world.
+The world is simply like this, we must know the world – *lokavidū* – know the truth of this world.
 The world is something we should clearly understand.
 The Buddha lived in this world, he didn’t live anywhere else.
 He experienced family life, but he saw its limitations and detached himself from them.
 Now, how are you as laypeople going to practise?
 If you want to practise, you must make an effort to follow the path.
 If you persevere with the practice, you too will see the limitations of this world and be able to let go.

 People who drink alcohol sometimes say, ‘I just can’t give it up.’
 Why can’t they give it up?
 Because they don’t yet see the liability in it.